radix-io/hands-on/README.md

 fidgetspinnerA and fidgetspinnerB.
 Both of them do the same amount of I/O from each process, but one of them performs better than the other.
 Which one has the fastest I/O?
 Why?

-### Running hands-on example programs

-* Compile example programs and submit into the job queue (see below for details on example programs)
-  * `cc <exampleprogram>.c -o <exampleprogram>`
-  * `qsub ./<exampleprogram>.qsub`
-* Check the queue to see when your jobs complete
-  * `qstat |grep <username>`
-* Look for log files in `/lus/theta-fs0/logs/darshan/theta/2018/8/3/<username>*`
-  * Copy log files to your home directory
-* Use `darshan-job-summary.pl` or `darshan-parser` to investigate Darshan characterization data
-  * darshan-job-summary.pl will produce \*.pdf files with an analysis summary.
-  * You can use scp to copy these to your laptop to view them, or run `evince *.pdf` on Theta to display them remotely over your ssh session it forwards X connections.

 ## Parallel-NetCDF